varunsainihr04/vivo_bloatware_remover/README.md

 # Vivo-Bloatware-Remover

-It is the windows batch script or tool which you can use to remove bloatware apps from your dveice (specially vivo)
+It is the windows batch script which can remove bloatware apps from your android device (specially vivo)

 ## Installaion